-Assessment: Students will take the NYS Algebra Regents Examination and will count as 20% of the final course average.
+Assessment: Students will take a district-wide exam at the end of the 2^{nd} quarter and the NYS Algebra Regents Examination in June.
+This Regents exam will be the final examination for the course and will count as 20% of the final course average.